-Stone et al (76) randomized a group of patients with mild hypertension who underwent predominantly (58%) vascular surgery to oral beta blockers 2 hours before surgery or standard care.
+Additional studies have examined the use of perioperative beta blockers but have used surrogate end points such as electrocardiographic ST changes, were not randomized, did not use general anesthesia, or had limited power to detect differences in cardiac events.
+Stone et al. (76) randomized a group of patients with mild hypertension who underwent predominantly (58%) vascular surgery either to oral beta blockers 2 hours before surgery or to standard care.
 Control subjects had a higher frequency (28%) of ST-segment depression (on intraoperative monitoring, as reported by the authors) than treated patients (2%).
-In a nonrandomized study, Pasternack et al (378) gave oral metoprolol immediately before surgery, followed postoperatively by intravenous metoprolol during abdominal aortic aneurysm repair.
-Only 3% suffered an acute MI compared with 18% for matched control subjects.
-Pasternack et al (79) subsequently reported fewer episodes of intraoperative ischemia in patients treated with oral metoprolol before peripheral vascular surgery than in untreated patients.
-Yeager et al (379) reported a case-control analysis of their experience with perioperative MI during vascular surgery, comparing 53 index cases of perioperative MI with 106 matched control subjects.
-They found a strong association of beta-blocker use with a decreased likelihood of MI (OR: 0.43; P=0.01).
-In 26 vascular surgery patients with documented preoperative ischemia who were randomized to a protocol of heart rate suppression with intravenous esmolol compared with standard care, Raby et al (380) demonstrated that the esmolol group had fewer episodes of ischemia than control subjects (33% versus 72%; P=0.055).
-Zaugg et al (381) randomized elderly noncardiac surgery patients to preoperative and postoperative atenolol titrated to heart rate, intraoperative atenolol titrated to heart rate, or no beta blockers and detected no episodes of intraoperative myocardial ischemia, ECG changes consistent with MI, or death in any group.
-Three of 19 patients in the no-beta-blocker group developed significant elevations of cardiac troponin I (cTnI) consistent with a perioperative MI compared with none of 40 patients who received 1 of the atenolol regimens.
-Brady et al randomized patients undergoing elective vascular surgery to either metoprolol 50 mg twice a day or placebo, from admission to the hospital until 7 days after surgery (382).
+In a nonrandomized study, Pasternack et al. (374) gave oral metoprolol immediately before abdominal aortic aneurysm repair surgery, followed postoperatively by intravenous metoprolol.
+Only 3% of patients experienced an acute MI compared with 18% for matched control subjects.
+Pasternack et al. (78) subsequently reported fewer episodes of intraoperative ischemia in patients treated with oral metoprolol before peripheral vascular surgery than in untreated patients.
+Yeager et al. (375) reported a case-control analysis of their experience with perioperative MI during vascular surgery, comparing 53 index cases of perioperative MI with 106 matched control subjects.
+They found a strong association of betablocker use with a decreased likelihood of MI (OR 0.43; p=0.01).
+In 26 vascular surgery patients with documented preoperative ischemia who were randomized to a protocol of heart rate suppression with intravenous esmolol compared with standard care, Raby et al. (376) demonstrated that the esmolol group had fewer episodes of ischemia than control subjects (33% versus 73%; p=0.055).

+Zaugg et al. (377) randomized elderly noncardiac surgery patients to preoperative and postoperative atenolol titrated to heart rate, intraoperative atenolol titrated to heart rate, or no beta blockers and detected no episodes of intraoperative myocardial ischemia, electrocardiographic changes consistent with MI, or death in any group.
+Three of 19 patients in the no beta-blocker group developed significant elevations of cardiac troponin I consistent with a perioperative MI compared with none of 40 patients who received 1 of the atenolol regimens.
+In a follow-up study, Zaugg et al. (378) randomized 219 patients undergoing spinal, rather than general, anesthesia to bisoprolol or placebo.
+The composite outcome of cardiovascular mortality, nonfatal MI, unstable angina, CHF, and cerebrovascular event was not significantly different over the 1-year follow-up period.
+Interestingly, adrenergic-receptor genotype was associated with outcome in this study, which raises the possibility that genetic heterogeneity may be another important determinant of outcome.
+Brady et al. (379) randomized patients undergoing elective vascular surgery to either metoprolol 50 mg twice a day or placebo, from admission to the hospital until 7 days after surgery.
 They found no difference in cardiovascular events, which included MI, unstable angina, ventricular tachycardia, and stroke.
 This trial may have been underpowered (n=103) to identify a difference in outcomes, particularly hard outcomes of death and MI.
 Also, by trial design, therapy was initiated the day before vascular surgery, and it is quite possible that those randomized to metoprolol received incomplete beta blockade in the early perioperative period.